Vesper Lynd: Eon films

-When Bond receives a timely phone call from MI6 chief M (Judi Dench) and realises that Vesper embezzled the money, he pursues her as Gettler takes her hostage and throws her in a caged elevator.
+When Bond receives a timely phone call from MI6 chief M (Judi Dench) who tells him that the money was never deposited, he realizes Vesper’s betrayal and pursues her as Gettler takes her hostage and throws her in a caged elevator.
 Bond kills Gettler and his thugs, but in the process causes the building to flood and start sinking.
 After apologising to Bond, Vesper locks herself in the elevator just before it plunges into the waters below.
 Bond frantically tries to save her life, but in a final gesture, she kisses Bond's hands as if to absolve him of guilt and lets herself drown.
 Bond finally extricates her and unsuccessfully attempts to revive her.

 As in the novel, Bond copes with Vesper's death by denouncing her as a traitor.
-M tells Bond that the organisation behind Le Chiffre had kidnapped Vesper's boyfriend and threatened to kill him unless she became their spy.
+M tells Bond that the organization behind Le Chiffre had kidnapped Vesper's boyfriend and threatened to kill him unless she became their spy.
 She then tells him that Vesper had made a deal with the kidnappers: the money in exchange for Bond's life.
-When Bond opens Vesper's mobile phone left in their Venice hotel room, he discovers her note for him with Mr. White's phone number which enables Bond to track down and confront him at the film's end.
+When Bond opens Vesper's mobile phone left in their Venice hotel room, he discovers her note for him with Mr. White's phone number, which enables Bond to track down and confront him at the film's end.

 In the 2008 film Quantum of Solace, Vesper's boyfriend, Yusef Kabira (Simon Kassianides), is revealed to be an agent of Quantum, the terrorist organisation behind Le Chiffre and Mr. White.
-Kabira seduces high-ranking female agents of the world's intelligence agencies, and is then "kidnapped" by Quantum, who threatens to kill him unless they become double agents.
-This information vindicates Vesper in Bond's eyes, as he realises that her betrayal was not her fault.
+Kabira seduces high-ranking female intelligence agents, and is then "kidnapped" by Quantum, who threatens to kill him unless they become double agents.
+This information vindicates Vesper in Bond's eyes, as he realizes that her betrayal was not her fault.
 He does not kill Kabira, but leaves him to MI6 and tells M that she was right about Vesper.
 As Bond walks away, he drops Vesper's necklace in the snow.

-In the 2015 film Spectre, following Mr. White's suicide, Bond finds a VHS video tape in his hotel room in Morocco labelled "Vesper Lynd Interrogation".
-Ernst Stavro Blofeld (Christoph Waltz), whose worldwide criminal organisation SPECTRE is the power behind Quantum, gloats that he is indirectly responsible for Vesper's death.
+In the 2015 film Spectre, following Mr. White's suicide, Bond finds a VHS videotape in his hotel room in Morocco labelled "Vesper Lynd Interrogation".
+Ernst Stavro Blofeld (Christoph Waltz), whose worldwide criminal organization SPECTRE is the power behind Quantum, gloats that he is indirectly responsible for Vesper's death.

 At the beginning of the 2021 film No Time To Die, Bond and his lover Madeleine Swann (Léa Seydoux) are in Matera, and Swann suggests Bond should visit Vesper's grave so he can finally let her go.
-When he visits Vesper's grave, he says "I miss you," and burns a note reading, "forgive me".
+When he visits Vesper's grave (with the dates 1983–2006), he says "I miss you," and burns a note reading, "Forgive me".